-An auctioneer who doesn't know art will have difficulty describing and selling it.
-He'll use run-on sentences, make vague or unintelligible attempts to talk about the art and its artists, and be unable to create any sense of excitement among bidders.
-I recall an auctioneer at one particular sale who was not only inexperienced, but was also apparently seeing many of the artworks for the very first time at the moments they came up for sale.
-He struggled to make sense of much of this art for himself as well as for the viewers, and made weak attempts to stimulate bidding in between fumbling for the right words.
+Make sure the artist has time to review the art and information ahead of the sale.
+I recall an auctioneer at one particular sale who was not only inexperienced, but was also apparently seeing many of the artworks for the very first time as they came up for sale.
+They struggled to make sense of much of this art for themselves as well as for the audience as they fumbled for words to describe it.

 For more information on how to conduct successful charity fundraiser art auctions, read Art Auction Fundraiser Tips for Everyone.